Thirdwater/notes/README.md

 # Notes

-Personal notes using asciidoc and github pages.
+Personal notes using asciidoc and GitHub pages.

 ## CI/CD

-Simply push changes in the `asciidocs/` directory to the GitHub `main` branch.
+Simply push changes in the `asciidocs/` directory to the GitHub `main` branch to automatically trigger the workflow.

+View changes in the [GitHub page](https://thirdwater.github.io/notes/) after the workflow has been completed.

+### Manual Trigger

+Navigate to [Actions > Publish with Asciidoctor](https://github.com/Thirdwater/notes/actions?query=workflow%3A%22Publish+with+Asciidoctor%22) and run workflow from the `main` branch.

 ## Testing Locally